-You can take the worry out of planning your next Florida vacation when you book an all-inclusive hotel package.
-The Sunshine State has plenty of hotel options to choose from, from traditional all-inclusive resorts to properties that offer meal plus room plans.
+You can take the worry out of planning your next Florida vacation when you book a hotel package.
+The Sunshine State has plenty of hotel options to choose from, ranging from an all-inclusive resort to properties that offer meals-plus-room plans.

-“I love all-inclusive packages because it takes so much stress off of having to budget for the trip once you arrive, and if you are traveling with children, it's so nice to lounge by the pool and enjoy the afternoon without worrying about your lunch and snack bill,” said Marisa Langford, a.k.a.
-Tampa Mama, a Tampa-based family travel blogger.
-“From sunrises over the Atlantic to sunsets over the Gulf of Mexico, Florida is such a beautiful state to explore with kids!”
+“I love packages because it takes so much stress off of having to budget for the trip once you arrive, and if you are traveling with children, it's so nice to lounge by the pool and enjoy the afternoon without worrying about your lunch and snack bill,” said Marisa Langford, a.k.a.
+Tampa Mama, a family travel blogger.

-On the west coast of Florida, Sirata Beach Resort in St. Pete Beach offers special all-inclusive packages that include food and beverages.
+On the west coast of Florida, Sirata Beach Resort in St. Pete Beach offers packages that include room, food and beverages.
 Situated directly on the beach and the Gulf of Mexico, the resort features three waterfront swimming pools and two popular beach bars that provide a gathering spot for locals and visitors alike.
-Based on a four-night minimum stay for two, the all-inclusive package includes breakfast, lunch and a three-course dinner.
+Based on a four-night minimum stay for two, the package includes breakfast, lunch and a three-course dinner.
 Cocktails (well brands) are included too, but there’s an up-charge if you want a fancy brand or a frozen concoction.
-Prices start at $399 for two adults per night and make sure you inquire about possible extra fees like weekend and seasonal rates.

-For travelers who want the crème de la crème, but don’t want to look at the bill after every meal, then Little Palm Island Resort & Spa’s room + dining plan could be the perfect fit.
+For travelers who want the crème de la crème, but don’t want to look at the bill after every meal, then Little Palm Island Resort & Spa’s room-plus-dining plan could be the perfect fit.
 The resort sits on its own private island in the Florida Keys and is accessible only by yacht or seaplane.
-A great locale for a romantic getaway, all guests must be age 16 and up.
-The full meal plan comes in quite handy since there are no other restaurants nearby outside of the resort.
-Starting at $1,650 for two adults per night, the package includes three meals, free valet, yacht transfer, welcome bottle of champagne, and a $100 spa credit per person.
+A great locale for a romantic getaway, all guests must be age 16 or older.
+The full meal plan comes in quite handy since there are no other restaurants outside the resort.
+The package includes three meals, free valet, yacht transfer, welcome bottle of champagne, and a $100 spa credit per person.

-With 10 locations across Florida, The Ritz-Carlton offers a unique opportunity for guests who want a luxurious stay and access to an exclusive selection of food presentations.
+With 10 locations across Florida, The Ritz-Carlton offers an opportunity for guests who want a luxurious stay and access to an exclusive selection of food presentations.
 Each of the Ritz hotels in Amelia Island, Bal Harbour, Coconut Grove, Fort Lauderdale, Key Biscayne, Naples (beach and golf resorts), Orlando, Sarasota and South Beach offers access to the Club Lounge for guests who book a VIP-style vacation.
-When you book a room on the Club Level, you have the opportunity to partake in five food presentations per day and you may come and go as often as you wish.
-There’s also a free selection wine, beer, spirits and non-alcoholic beverages.
+When you book a room on the Club Level, you can partake in five food presentations per day and you may come and go as often as you wish.
+There’s also a free selection of wine, beer, spirits and non-alcoholic beverages.
 Each Club Lounge also offers a special concierge service that will customize experiences for the whole family.
 Club Lounge rates vary depending on the hotel location and season.

 Check out more great places to stay in Florida.